How to Combat Imposter Syndrome and Self-Doubt

 By Relationships Australia

 You know how it goes: You’ve had a great business win, but you tell yourself that it was sheer chance the client found you.
 A promotion?
 They must have been short on candidates.
-You’re the most qualified person in the room, but deep down there’s a sense that you don’t deserve to be here, and it’ll all be over when they catch on.
+You’re the most qualified person in the room, but deep down, there’s a sense that you don’t deserve to be here, and it’ll all be over when they catch on.
 It can be completely derailing, so how do you deal with these feelings of self-doubt or of being an imposter?

 Imposter syndrome is real.
 It’s a psychological term referring to a pattern of behaviour where people suffer from self-doubt.
 They doubt their accomplishments and have a persistent, internal fear of being exposed as a fraud.

-Whilst not an actual disorder, the term was coined by clinical psychologists Pauline Clance and Suzanne Imes in 1978, when they found that, despite having adequate external evidence of accomplishments, people with imposter syndrome remained convinced that they didn’t deserve the success they had.
+While it’s not an actual disorder, the term was coined by clinical psychologists Pauline Clance and Suzanne Imes in 1978, when they found that, despite having adequate external evidence of accomplishments, people with imposter syndrome remained convinced that they didn’t deserve the success they had.

 Men are not immune to it, but women in the workplace are far more likely to experience it.
 Feeling like an imposter is closely linked to gender stereotypes that suggest women don’t have the same capabilities as men in particular working environments.
 Even children can suffer from imposter syndrome.